-The child’s lawyer should, when appropriate, participate in settlement negotiations to promptly resolve the case, keeping in mind the effect of continuances and delays on the child’s goals.
+The child’s lawyer should, when appropriate, participate in settlement negotiations to promptly resolve the case, keeping in mind the effect of continuances and delays on the child client’s goals.

 Commentary:

 The child's lawyer should use suitable mediation resources.
-The child's lawyer should consult the child in a developmentally appropriate way prior to any settlement becoming binding.
-The ultimate settlement agreement must be consistent with the child’s wishes.
+The child's lawyer should consult the child client in a developmentally appropriate way prior to any settlement becoming binding.
+The ultimate settlement agreement must be consistent with the child client’s wishes.

 The facts to which the parties admit will frame the court’s inquiry at all subsequent hearings as well as what actions the parties must take, the services provided and the ultimate outcome.

 A written, enforceable agreement should be prepared whenever possible, so that all parties are clear about their rights and obligations.
 The child’s lawyer should ensure agreements accurately reflect the understandings of the parties.
-The child’s lawyer should request a hearing or move for contempt, if appropriate, if orders benefiting the child are not obeyed.
+If appropriate, the child’s lawyer should request a hearing or move for contempt if orders benefiting the child are not obeyed.

-Explain to the child, in a developmentally-appropriate manner, what is expected to happen before, during and after each hearing and facilitate the child’s attendance at hearings when appropriate.
+Explain to the child client, in a developmentally-appropriate manner, what is expected to happen before, during and after each hearing and facilitate the child client’s attendance at hearings when appropriate.

 Action:

-Prior to a hearing, the child’s lawyer should discuss with the child its purpose, what is likely to happen during it and whether the child will attend.
+Prior to a hearing, the child’s lawyer should discuss with the child client its purpose, what is likely to happen during it and whether the child client will attend.

 Commentary:

 Children over the age of 12 must be served by summons under ORS 419B.839(c).
-If the child is not properly served with the summons, the child’s lawyer should consider whether a motion to dismiss is appropriate.
-If the child will attend the hearing, the child’s lawyer should meet with the child to explain what will happen at the hearing and to prepare for it.
+If the child client is not properly served with the summons, the child’s lawyer should consider whether a motion to dismiss is appropriate.
+If the child client will attend the hearing, the child’s lawyer should meet with the child client to explain what will happen at the hearing and to prepare for it.

-The lawyer for a child younger than 12 years of age, and in some cases for a child older than 12, should determine, through consultation with the client and the child’s therapist, caretaker or other knowledgeable person(s), how the child is likely to be affected by attending a hearing.
-If the child’s lawyer concludes that attendance might be detrimental to the child, the lawyer should meet with the child to discuss this concern.
-The discussion should include how best to minimize the potential detrimental effects on the child.
-Whether to attend the hearing is a decision for the child provided the child is able to direct the lawyer on this issue.
+The lawyer for a child client younger than 12 years of age, and in some cases for a child client older than 12, should determine, through consultation with the child client and the child client’s therapist, caretaker or other knowledgeable person(s), how the child client is likely to be affected by attending a hearing.
+If the child’s lawyer concludes that attendance might be detrimental to the child client, the child’s lawyer should meet with the child client to discuss this concern.
+The discussion should include how best to minimize the potential detrimental effects on the child client.
+Whether to attend the hearing is a decision for the child client provided that he or she is able to direct the child’s lawyer on this issue.

 Action:

-When the child wishes to attend the proceedings, the child’s lawyer must request that DHS, as the child’s legal custodian, transport the child to the hearing.
+When the child client wishes to attend the proceedings, the child’s lawyer must request that DHS, as the child’s legal custodian, transport the child client to the hearing.

 Action:

-When appropriate, the child’s lawyer should ask that DHS provide support for the child to minimize adverse impacts of the hearing on the child.
+When appropriate, the child’s lawyer should ask that DHS provide support for the child client to minimize adverse impacts of the hearing on the child client.

 Commentary:

-The child’s lawyer should ask DHS to provide necessary support for the child during the hearing.
-One example of such support is requesting that DHS have personnel accompanying the child to and from the hearing who will be able to remain with the child throughout the hearing and during any breaks.
+The child’s lawyer should ask DHS to provide necessary support for the child client during the hearing.
+One example of such support is requesting that DHS have personnel accompanying the child client to and from the hearing who will be able to remain with the child client throughout the hearing and during any breaks.

-In consultation with the child, the child’s lawyer should determine whether to call the child to testify.
-When the child will offer testimony or will be called by another party, the lawyer should prepare the child to testify.
+In consultation with the child client, the child’s lawyer should determine whether to call the child client to testify.
+When the child client will offer testimony or will be called by another party, the child’s lawyer should prepare the child client to testify.

 Action: